twlkyao/AndroidCloud/README.md

 3. Set file important level and encrypts the file when uploads.(TODO)
 4. Pass the key in ciphpertext.(TODO)
 5. Validate the integrity of the stored data.
 6. Validate the integritey of the downloaded Apps.
+7. Encrypt the contacts and messages.

 ##Attention